 3. The most important thing to get out of an aerials class is accomplishing your own goals!
 It doesn’t matter what those goals are–to just have fun, to get strong, to learn skills for a performance–just remember why you’re doing what you’re doing, and set reasonable expectations for yourself.

 What should I wear/bring to my first class?

 For attire there are a few things you definitely want:

 1. You want tight fitting stretchy pants that will cover the backs of your knees.
 Leggings or footless tights are a great option.
-If you’re training trapeze or lyra, sweats or yoga pants might be okay, but those tend to get tangled in the silks.

 2. You want a shirt that will cover your midriff without riding up, or that you can tuck in.